 Earwax and debris can accumulate in the speaker grill and charging contacts of your AirPods, interfering with audio output and charging.
 Use a soft, dry, lint-free cloth to gently clean the exterior of your AirPods.
 For the speaker grill, you can use a soft-bristled brush or a clean, dry cotton swab to remove any debris.

 Pay close attention to the charging contacts on the bottom of the AirPods and inside the charging case.
-These contacts need to be clean for the AirPods to charge properly.
+But these contacts need to be clean for the AirPods to charge properly.
 If you see any buildup, gently clean them with a cotton swab dampened with isopropyl alcohol.
 Make sure the alcohol evaporates completely before placing the AirPods back in the case.

 3. Reset Your AirPods

 With the lid of the charging case open, press and hold the setup button on the back of the case for about 15 seconds, until the status light flashes amber, then white.
-This indicates that your AirPods have been reset.
+Plus, this indicates that your AirPods have been reset.
 Now, you can reconnect them to your device as if they were new.

 4. Update Your AirPods Firmware